Honda India is gearing up for some serious attack in Indian Market with these upcoming Honda bikes in India

 The last but not the least in the list of upcoming Honda bikes in India 2019 is PCX125.
 As there has to be a scooter is Honda’s list, this premium looking maxi scooter from Honda’s stable is available in the European market.

 The seat height is 764mm which is 4mm more than the outgoing model.
 The entry-level touring scooter also offers more legroom with a larger floor area.
-PCX 125’s under-seat storage is 28 liters which will easily swallow a full faced helmet.
-The accessories list includes a windshield, 35 liter top box, top box carrier, U-lock, heated grips and outdoor scooter cover.
+PCX 125’s under-seat storage is 28 litres which will easily swallow a full-face helmet.
+The accessories list includes a windshield, 35 litre top box, top box carrier, U-lock, heated grips and outdoor scooter cover.